isomerpages/moe-mayflowersec/pages/Direct School Admission.md

 Debating and Public Speaking competitions.</p>
 <h3>Centralised DSA-Sec Application Process</h3>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free of charge and will be open from <strong>7 May 2024, 11am to 3 Jun 2024, 3pm</strong>.
+The application is free of charge and will be open from <strong>7<sup>th</sup> May 2024, 11am to 3 Jun 2024, 3pm</strong>.
 For more details, please refer to the MOE website – <a href="https://www.moe.gov.sg/dsa-sec" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/dsa-sec</a>.</p>
 <p>Parents and students are encouraged to choose schools wisely based on
 the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements and the programmes available to develop the area of talent.</p>
-<p><strong>Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the selected talent from year 1-4/5.</strong>
+<p><strong>Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4/5.</strong>
 </p>
 <h3>Selection Criteria</h3>
 <h4>Performing Arts Domain</h4>